KhaledBadawyM/Networks_Assignments/README.md

 # Networks_Assignments

-executable files are generated in a linux machine
+Executable files are generated in a linux machine